 Each of these public leaders succeeded against great odds.
 The diversity of their experiences demonstrates both the challenges and the opportunities women in public service have faced.
 Their ability to use the art of collaboration to create inclusive solutions and non-partisan policies, as well as their skill and determination, serve to inspire future generations.
 The tenacity of each Honoree underlines the fact that women from all cultural backgrounds in all levels of public service and government are essential in the continuing work of forming a more perfect union.

-Use these resources, including the ebooks in the right column, in the library as a guest or from any internet connection with your library card.
+Use these resources in the library as a guest or from any internet connection with your library card.

 Use Ebscohost:to obtain articles on Women's History Month and other important topics in Women's history, arts and culture.